Continuing Professional Development (CPD)

 Appropriate learning activities are circumstance-specific, and each member requires different professional competencies.
 The choice of relevant learning activities must be considered in the context of each member’s own professional responsibilities.

 The deadline for reporting CPD hours achieved between January 1 to December 31 is April 1 of the following year.
-Failure to report CPD hours by April 15 will result in a $105 late fee.
+Failure to report and declare CPD by April 15 will result in a late fee.